praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

   ![](/help/assets/analytics-config-reportsuite.png)

-  **Note:** Use the **Manage the library for me** option as the Library Management setting.
+  >[!NOTE]  Use the **Manage the library for me** option as the Library Management setting.
 This makes it much easier to keep the core AppMeasurement.js code up-to-date.

 * Under **General &gt; Tracking Server**, enter your tracking server \(for example, `tmd.sc.omtrdc.net`\).